 Get alerts and notifications for any event related to vehicle status, such as battery problems, high temperatures, etc., directly on your screen.
 Keep your drivers updated on the problem at hand, so that they can fix it on time; and, avoid breakdowns.

-Typically, a fleet management system is connected to an on-board diagnostics device that monitors the health of your vehicle; that is, among other things.
+Typically, a vehicle management system is connected to an on-board diagnostics device that monitors the health of your vehicle; that is, among other things.
 So, whenever the vehicle’s dashboard indicator light turns on, the system sends an alert indicating the malfunction on your vehicle.
 This way, the mechanic can repair the vehicle much faster.

 Alerts for unexpected events

 These alerts let you know if a fleet vehicle is being towed or was involved in a traffic accident.
-In case one of your drivers gets into an accident, the fleet management platform will provide accident-related insights that may prove to be valuable for insurance claims, too.
+In case one of your drivers gets into an accident, the vehicle management platform will provide accident-related insights that may prove to be valuable for insurance claims, too.